Michael Albeck

-Michael Albeck (Hebrew: מיכאל אלבק) (born October 1934) is an Israeli organic and bioorganic chemist of tellurium compounds.
+Michael Albeck (Hebrew: מיכאל אלבק; born October 1934) is an Israeli organic and bioorganic chemist of tellurium compounds.
 He was President of Bar-Ilan University from 1986 to 1989.

-Biography
+Early life and education

 Michael Albeck was born in Berlin, Germany to Hanoch and Henya Albeck in October 1934.
-His family immigrated to Israel (then Mandatory Palestine) in 1935 and settled in Jerusalem.
+His family immigrated to Mandatory Palestine in 1935 and settled in Jerusalem.
 He earned both MSc in Chemistry (1959) and PhD (1962) from The Hebrew University of Jerusalem.